ldbzdjs/learngit/readme.txt

-Git is a distributed test version control system.
+Git is a distribute dddd test version control system.
 Git is free software.